ChickenProp/chickenprop.github.com/drafts/mse-loss-does-not-generate-superposition.md

 # General setup for both the Experiments and Math

 Imagine you're training a neural network.
-At the last hidden layer of the model, you'd like to incentivise the network to represent the final output in superpossition.
+At the last hidden layer of the model, you'd like to incentivise the network to represent the final output in superposition.

 The last hidden layer has $D$ neurons, and the output has $T$ features where $T$ is larger than $D$.
 Each feature can either be active, represented by $1$, or inactive, represented by $0$.
 There are at most $z$ active features at any one time.